openlayers/workshop/doc/en/basics/popup.md

-# Showing a Popup on Feature Click
+# Showing a popup on feature click

 OpenLayers can anchor markup to a position on the map.
 This can be used to display a popup at a user clicked location.
 In this case, we just want to show the latitude and longitude of the current user location in a nice little popup.

-## CSS and Markup for the Popup
+## CSS and markup for the popup

 For nice styling of the popup, we can go to http://www.cssarrowplease.com/ and design a container for our popup.
 I changed the arrow size to 10 and played a bit with the colors.
 The resulting css is simply copied to the `<style>` section of our index.html: